KSN99/TRAVEL_TRACKER_SeongNyeonKim/README.md

 and perseverance from a bunch of trials and errors.

 ## 3. What are you least satisfied with?

-    The least satisfied part of the process of this assignment was time management and some parts that I couldn't find the solutions.
+the solutions.
 After I completed the assignment1 successfully, I was a bit proud of myself and earned some kind of confidence because I made it for the first python work.
 It was a great motivation for programming, however, at the same time I was a bit unaware of the next assignment will be way harder.
 At the same time,